2008–09 Montreal Canadiens season: February

-In order to help bolster their power play, Bob Gainey acquired Matthieu Schneider from the Atlanta Trashers for a combination of draft picks.
+In order to help bolster their power play, Bob Gainey acquired Mathieu Schneider from the Atlanta Thrashers for a combination of draft picks.
 This is Schneider's second tenure with the Canadiens, who began his career in Montreal after being drafted by the team in 1987.

-On February 17, Alexei Kovalev was asked by Managing Director Bob Gainey to go home and take a rest.
+On February 17, Alexei Kovalev was asked by managing director Bob Gainey to go home and take a rest.
 He missed two games.
 There were rumors that he would be traded and the city was abuzz.
 Kovalev rejoined the team on February 21 and scored one goal and added two assists in a convincing 5–3 win over the Ottawa Senators.
 Kovalev received the first star of the game to the delight of the Montreal crowd.

 A reporter for the Montreal newspaper La Presse stated on the evening of February 19 that the February 20 edition of the paper would have an exposé that would make the Kovalev situation seem inconsequential.
 The paper reported that Roman Hamrlik and brothers Andrei and Sergei Kostitsyn were involved with a person believed to be part of an organized crime ring in Montreal.
 Although the players have admitted that they know the person in question, no accusations nor proof has been provided indicating that the players were involved in any illegal activities.
 The article has since been written off as tabloid journalism and a major example on how the Montreal media negatively treat the Canadiens players.

 On February 26, Gainey traded Steve Begin to the Dallas Stars for Doug Janik, who was immediately sent to the Hamilton Bulldogs.
 Begin, who was often a healthy scratch during the season, would have been an unrestricted free agent at the end of the season.

 Saku Koivu scored his 624th point with the Canadiens with an assist in a February 27 game against the Philadelphia Flyers.
 He became the tenth all-time leading scorer in Canadiens history, surpassing Elmer Lach.

 The Canadiens claimed Glen Metropolit off waivers from the Philadelphia Flyers on February 27.
 Metropolit was practicing with the Flyers earlier in the day when Flyers General Manager Paul Holmgren informed him, "I've got good news and bad news.
 The good news is that you're playing tonight.
 The bad news is that you're playing for the Canadiens."
 The Canadiens were in town playing the Flyers that same day and Metropolit simply moved his equipment to the visitor's dressing room.